 Extended Schools Prospectus 2005 sets the agenda for all schools and children and families to be able to access a core of extended services which are developed through multi-agency partnership.
-Extended services can include childcare, adult education, parenting support programmes, community-based health and social care services, multi-agency behaviour support teams and afterschool activities.
+Extended services can include childcare, adult education, parenting support programmes, community-based health and social care services, multi-agency behaviour support teams and after-school activities.
 In Halton this agenda has been merged with the Children's Centre strategy to ensure seamless provision across the 0-19 age range.
 Targets have been set by the Training and Development Agency (TDA) for 38% schools to be delivering the full core offer by September 2007 (target met) 54% by September 2008 and all schools delivering by 2010.
-Halton has exceeded these targets with 54% of schools delivering the core offer and 56% due to develop the core offer by 2008.
-Extensive Consultation has been carried out with over 800 families to identify local needs and to design extended school services suited to the community.
+Halton is currently on target to meet these targets.